By Steven Chan - EBS-Oracle on Nov 15, 2016

-DSTv23 is now available and certified with Oracle E-Business Suite Release 12.x.
-The DSTv23 update includes the timezone information from the IANA tzdata 2014f and includes Russia's reintroduction of "winter time" when the clocks will be turned back one hour on October 26, 2014.
+DSTv28 is now available and certified with Oracle E-Business Suite Release 12.1 and 12.2.
+This update includes the timezone information from the IANA tzdata 2016g.
 It is cumulative: it includes all previous Oracle DST updates.Is Your Apps Environment Affected?

 a country or region changes DST rules or their time zone definitions,

 your Oracle E-Business Suite environment will require patching if:

 - Your Oracle E-Business Suite environment is located in the affected country or region OR